 AS.
 I was particularly touched by Teresa Margolles’ words spoken during the Miart talk: If you forget about the delicacy and feelings of a person, you miss out on all of them, all the feelings, all the delicacy.
 What feelings and memories remained in you by curating this exhibition?

 DS.
 This show overwhelmed me completely, not only professionally speaking.
 It was one of the most intense and devastating experiences I have ever faced.
 Knowing so close the reality the works of Teresa Margolles are living and animating makes you reconsider your own life under different aspects.
 Curating one of her shows means to live and relive with her specific experiences, without any break and discounts.
 Her art, as minimal and conceptual it may be, is not a fiction, and it inevitably effects us on a psychic level, beyond the sensitive.

 Teresa Margolles and Diego Sileo, Miart Talks 2018

 AS.
-Knowing that you’ve curated the exhibition of Frida Kahlo, Frida Kahlo.
-Beyond the myth at Mudec in Milan, which parallelism have you created between the modern and the contemporary, between two female artists such as Frida and Teresa and how do they approach such a feeling like pain?
+As you curated the Frida Kahlo exhibition, Frida Kahlo.
+Beyond Myth at Mudec in Milan, what parallels did you create between the modern and the contemporary, between two artists like Frida and Teresa, and how do you think they approach a feeling like pain?

 DS.
 Two different Mexican artists belonging to two different generations and distant eras, but with a common denominator, which then I believe is the true legacy of an artist such as Frida (certainly not her fashion), her extraordinary ability to tell the pain with awareness and cognition of cause without falling into diverse pathetic clichés.
 Pain is part of our lives, it is a constant, and art can teach us how to manage it and also to live with it, no matter how terrible it may be.